-You’ll study subjects critical for successful business operation, including people management, accounting and audit, as well as areas of law that relate to business management such as contract law, property and land, and torts (an important fundamental area of law).
+You’ll study subjects critical for successful business operation, including people management, business research and analytics, as well as areas of law that relate to business management such as contract law, and torts (an important fundamental area of law).
 In your final year, you’ll be able to study the areas you find most interesting through a choice of business and law modules.

 We place an emphasis on employability and preparing you for life after graduation.
 We’ll teach you directly applicable skills for the workplace in contracts, regulation and legal principles.
-Professional work placements are integral to your degree and you’ll have the opportunity to conduct a business research project with an employer in your final year, so you’ll graduate with relevant work experience and valuable employer links.
+Professional work placements are integral to your degree and in your final year you will have the opportunity to work on a business project with an employer, so you’ll graduate with relevant work experience and valuable employer links.

 This degree aims to prepare you for graduate roles within business management or the legal profession, including management consultant, human resources manager, quality assurance manager or business lawyer.
 You’ll also develop transferable skills, such as an ability to focus on detail and logic, that are highly valued by employers across a wide variety of industries.

 - Gain knowledge and skills in contracts, regulation and legal principles that can be applied directly in the workplace.

 - Learn from experienced lecturers who have worked at a high level in business or the legal profession.

 - Develop your understanding of the legal and regulatory context in which businesses operate.

 Leeds Trinity University Business School is a member of the Chartered Association of Business Schools.